diafygi/webcrypto-examples/README.md

         //Always generate a new iv every time your encrypt!
         iv: window.crypto.getRandomValues(new Uint8Array(16)),

-        //Additional authentication data (unsure what proper use for this is)
+        //Additional authentication data (optional)
-        additionalData: window.crypto.getRandomValues(new Uint8Array(256)),
+        additionalData: ArrayBuffer,

-        tagLength: 128,
+        //Tag length (optional)
-        };
+        tagLength: 128, //can be 32, 64, 96, 104, 112, 120 or 128 (default)
     },
     key, //from generateKey or importKey above
     data //ArrayBuffer of data you want to encrypt